re4ldev/arch-laptop/README.md

 `Soft blocked: no`\
 `Hard blocked: no`

-If the card is hard-blocked then use the hardware button (switch) to unblock it.\
-If the card is not hard-blocked but soft-blocked then unblock it with rfkill.\
+If the wireless network adapter is hard-blocked then use the hardware button (switch) to unblock it.
+If it is not hard-blocked but soft-blocked then unblock it with rfkill.\
 **`# rfkill unblock wifi`**

 Wireless access point specification: